 A healthy and prosperous Louisiana: its people, community, arts, culture, environment, and economy.

-To serve as a partner, champion, and ally for the State of Louisiana by investing in innovative projects that build resilient communities.
+To serve as a partner, champion, and ally for the State of Louisiana by investing in innovative programs, initiatives, and organizations that build resilient communities.

 Louisiana is a remarkable melting pot of American cultures, a rich spring of natural resources, a catalyst for the imagination of Americans from every walk of life.
 And yet we are a small state prone to challenges, such as poverty, chronic diseases, obesity, and natural disasters.